core-wg/senml-spec/draft-ietf-core-senml.md

 record, etc. In addition the records need to be in chronological order.
 An example of this is show in {{resolved-ex}}.

-Future specification that defines new base fields need to specify how the field is resolved.

 ## Associating Meta-data